Call for MSCA Individual Fellowship candidates at the Museum of Cultural History

 The Museum of Cultural History (MCH) manages the largest archaeological and ethnographic collections in Norway, including finds from prehistoric times to the reformation, and with ethnographic and numismatic objects from all parts of the world until modern times.
 The collections of the museum include the iconic Viking ships, ecclesiastical art from the Middle Ages, the Coin Cabinet with more than 20.000 coins from the Viking Age and Middle Ages, the national Runic Archive, a large ethnographic collection and advanced conservation labs.
 With a large scientific staff, the museum has expertise that covers most periods and subject matters, with a particularly large academic community within the fields of Mesolithic/Neolithic and Viking/Medieval research.

 The Museum of Cultural History promotes research of high quality and innovation, in close interaction with public outreach and the management of culture and cultural heritage.
-Our particular research areas are Cultural heritage, Innovation and Landscapes, see more in the research strategies of The Museum of Cultural History.
+Our particular research areas are Cultural heritage, Innovation and Landscapes.

 For the 2020 call we particularly welcome expressions of interest from high quality researchers in the following research areas: